-The loss prevention clerk who sent the note had no idea then that DiJulius was, in fact, a customer experience expert and author who later narrated the incident in his now famous book – The Customer Service Revolution.
+The loss prevention clerk who sent the note had no idea then that DiJulius was, in fact, a customer experience expert and author who later narrated the incident in his now-famous book – The Customer Service Revolution.

-From the invention of the telephone to call centers, from 1800 numbers to chatbots, customer service has come a long way.
-It needed that journey because milestones helped companies realize where they were lacking and what were the best ways forward.
+From the invention of the telephone to call centres, from 1800 numbers to chatbots, customer service has come a long way.
+It needed that journey because milestones helped companies realise where they were lacking and what were the best ways forward.
 What’s noteworthy, however, is how the importance of regional language has increased over the years.
 When it comes to queries and complaints, customers still prefer to speak in what can be called their ‘heart language.’
 Look closely as we make some observations about the evolution of customer service in this article.

 If you enjoy old Hollywood movies, you must have noticed telephone switchboards in classics such as For The Love Of Mary or Royal Wedding.
 While these movies may have left an impression that telephone switchboards were from way back in the 50s, they started being used from 1894 onwards.
 This was much later than the invention of the telephone in 1876.
 Little did its inventor Alexander Graham Bell know then that telephone switchboards would become effective tools for hearing customer complaints and queries.
 Thus began the use of tools for handling customer service.

 With the intention to increase convenience, the concept of the toll-free 1800 number came into being in 1967.
 There was a clear message that consumers did not need to pay to be heard.
-However, only 5% of these calls were actually free at the time while numbers were tied to geographic areas.
+However, only 5% of these calls were actually free at the time, while numbers were tied to geographic areas.
 As a result, companies had to maintain several 1800 numbers.

 In 1981, AT&T scientist Roy Weber came up with a better innovation – he connected 1800 numbers to a computer file.
-The computer network consulted that file for instructions about handling a call and then through a number of procedures got the call to the right place at the right time.
+The computer network consulted that file for instructions about handling a call and then, through a number of procedures, got the call to the right place at the right time.

-Continuing with consumer analytics, the Interactive Voice Technology (IVR) IVR was introduced in the late 70s and early 80s when digitized speeches began being stored in disks.
+Continuing with consumer analytics, the Interactive Voice Technology (IVR) IVR was introduced in the late 70s and early 80s when digitised speeches began being stored in disks.
 This turned out to be extremely expensive, but it led to the recording of spoken messages, processing the customer’s response and moving them through phone trees.

 While the concept of ‘customer relationship management’ had entered business terminology in the 1970s, it was only in the 1990s that CRM became an integral part of marketing and sales.
 Earlier, businesses used annual surveys or direct feedback from customers and relied on standalone mainframe systems to automate sales.

-They continued to use spreadsheets and lists for customer data until 1986 when a customer evaluation system called ACT was introduced.
+They continued to use spreadsheets and lists for customer data until 1986, when a customer evaluation system called ACT was introduced.
 This application was used to track client and prospect details in a single database that could be shared by multiple users.
-Developed by Swiftpage ACT integrates with MS Word, Excel, Outlook, Gmail and Google contacts.
+Developed by Swiftpage, ACT integrates with MS Word, Excel, Outlook, Gmail and Google contacts.
 Till today, ACT has 2.8 million users.
-There were several other developers including Tom Siebel who designed the CRM product called Seibel systems in 1993.
+There were several other developers, including Tom Siebel, who designed the CRM product called Seibel systems in 1993.

 Very few businesses thought of using social media for customer service when it first surfaced in 2007.
 However, this has changed over the last few years, and social media has become a platform for customers for providing feedback.
 A Nielsen report asserts that more than one-third of customers prefer to contact businesses for customer support questions through social media.
 The use of social media as a customer service avenue remains a double-edged sword for most businesses as they struggle to process consumer demands through social media queries as well as their existing data management systems.

 Every business or company today has access to social media and online services.
-One of the best ways to tackle customer service efficiently today is to localize and speak in the language of customers.
+One of the best ways to tackle customer service efficiently today is to localise and speak in the language of customers.

 Some facts stand out from a report: